 On 24 February 2023, the Cyberspace Administration of China (“CAC”) issued the Measures for the Standard Contract for Outbound Cross-border Transfer of Personal Information (“Measures”).
-Primarily, the Measures finalise one of the key components in cross-border personal data transfers, the Standard Contract between the recipient and sender.
+Primarily, the Measures finalise the Standard Contract between the recipient and sender.
+One of the key components in cross-border personal data transfers.
 And further supplements the overarching law, Personal Information Protection Law, that regulates personal data.
-The Measures provides further implementing provisions, and strengthens the management and protection of cross-border personal data transfers.
+The Measures furthers implementing provisions, by strengthening the management and protection of cross-border data transfers.

-For companies in China, the Measures require the signed Standard Contract to be filed at the local provincial network information department within 10 working days from its effective date.
+Also, the Measures require the signed Standard Contract to be filed at the local provincial network information department within 10 working days – from its effective date.

 Therefore, before 1 June, international subsidiaries in China should be preparing to adjust procedures with headquarters and relevant third parties to ensure legal obligations are met.
 As for the deadline, the Measures offers a six-month grace period from 1 June 2023 (the date it enters into force) for companies to rectify their activities and to comply with the requirements in the Measures.